-“Cloture” is legislative procedural term that refers to a motion or process by which debate is brought to a quick end.
+“Cloture” is legislative term referring to a motion or process by which debate is brought to a quick end.

-From the French word meaning “the act of terminating something,” cloture is “basically a vote to go ahead on a vote, a procedural oddity of the Senate that allows a majority leader to ‘push past a recalcitrant minority,’” as described in a Pew Research article from 2017.
+From the French word meaning “the act of terminating something,” cloture is “basically a vote to go ahead on a vote, a procedural oddity of the Senate that allows a majority leader to ‘push past a recalcitrant minority,’” as described by Pew Research in 2017.

-Simply put, cloture is a “is a blunt tool for managing the Senate,” wrote Brookings Institute’s Sarah Binder four years earlier in The Washington Post.
+Simply put, invoking cloture is a “is a blunt tool for managing the Senate,” wrote Brookings Institute’s Sarah Binder in the Washington Post.

-The first time that cloture was actually used was two years later, in 1919, when the Senate invoked the rule to end a filibuster of the Versailles Treaty.
+The first time that the Senate cloture rule was actually used was two years later, in 1919, when senators invoked the rule to end a filibuster of the Versailles Treaty.

 One of the most notable uses of cloture occurred was 45 years later, in order to put an end to a 57-day filibuster of the Civil Rights Act of 1964.